 An extensive program of public events—conversations, concerts, lectures, readings, symposia, theatrical performances, and films—introduces important new and established international talent and creates opportunities for collaboration between artists, writers, and scholars from Greece, the United States, and around the world.
 All events are free and open to the public.

-The Onassis Cultural Center New York partners with prominent cultural institutions in New York City such as BAM (Brooklyn Academy of Music), Carnegie Hall, the New York Public Library, the New York City Greek Film Festival, the European Panorama Film Festival, and the Axion Esti Foundation, among others, and continues to expand its collaborations and partnerships throughout the New York metropolitan area.
+The Onassis Cultural Center New York partners with prominent cultural institutions in New York City such as BAM (Brooklyn Academy of Music), St. Ann's Warehouse, the Public Theater, the New York Public Library, and Pioneer Works, among others, and continues to expand its collaborations and partnerships..

 Our Parent Organization—The Onassis Foundation